shenwei356/LexicMap/docs/content/tutorials/search.md

     3. Filtering aligned segments and the whole HSPs (all alignment segments) based on user options.
        - For these HSPs that accross more than one reference sequences, splitting them into multiple HSPs.

+## Hardware requirements

+LexicMap is designed to provide fast and low-memory sequence alignment against millions of prokaryotic genomes.

+- **CPU:**
+    - No specific requirements on CPU type and instruction sets.
+Both x86 and ARM chips are supported.
+    - More is better as LexicMap is a CPU-intensive software.
+It uses all CPUs by default (`-j/--threads`).
+- **RAM**
+    - More RAM (> 50 GB) is preferred.
+The memory usage in searching is related to:
+    - If the RAM is not sufficient (< 10 GB).
+Please:
+- **Disk**

 ## Parameters

 {{< tabs "t1" >}}